The epic bus ride from Mendoza to Santiago brought me to one of South America's most modern and beloved capitals.

 The entrance is marked by a giant horse sculpture by Colombian artist Fernando Botero, and the entrance fee is the same, 600 pesos ($1.25).

 9. Mercado Central

-Foodies should make it a point to stop by the Mercado Central for lunch or dinner.
+Foodies should make it a point to stop by Mercado Central for lunch or dinner.

 It was recommended that I grab lunch at Tio Willy's restaurant, which was not located in the main hall (pictured above).

-I ordered swordfish, with a side salad, for 6,980 pesos ($14.60), but I wasn't impressed and wished I'd eaten in one of the more prominent restaurants like Augusto, which offered more in the way of atmosphere.
+I ordered swordfish, with a side salad, for 6,980 pesos ($14.60), but I wasn't impressed and wished I'd eaten in one of the more renowned restaurants like Augusto, which offered more in the way of atmosphere.

-For more foodie favorites, check out Anthony Bourdain's No Reservations: Chile (Season 5, Ep.10).
+Check out Anthony Bourdain's No Reservations: Chile (Season 5, Ep.10) for more info.

 10. Parque Las Esculturas